adrianskelton/project3/README.md

 ## **User Experience**
 - Understand the purpose of the site
-- Find out the rules of the game and have them easily understandable
+- Find out the rules of the game and have them easy to understand
 - Have the game be fun and informative
-- Give the full fact about the answer if answered correctly
+- Give the full facts about the answer if answered correctly
-- Have a scoring system where the player can see their score on the leaderboard
+- Have a scoring system where the player can see their score on the leader-board

 ### **User Expectations**
 - I want to easily know what this site is for